George-Ma2/odin-recipe/README.md

 # odin-recipe
-Project Recipe from The Odin Project
+Project Recipe using HTML from The Odin Project